What Are Machine Learning Models and How Do You Build Them?

 Written by Coursera Staff • Updated on

-What is a machine learning model?
+What is a model in machine learning?

 Machine learning models are computer programs that are used to recognize patterns in data or make predictions.
+They are critical for everything from data science to marketing, finance, retail, and more.
+Today, the machine learning revolution has changed not only how businesses operate but entire industries as well.

 You create machine learning models by using machine learning algorithms, which undergo a training process using either labeled, unlabeled, or mixed data.
 Different machine learning algorithms suit different goals, such as classification or prediction modeling, so data scientists use different algorithms as the basis for different models.
 As you introduce data to a specific algorithm, it is modified to better manage a specific task and becomes a machine learning model.

 For example, a decision tree is a common algorithm used for both classification and prediction modeling.
 A data scientist looking to create a machine learning model that identifies different animal species might train a decision tree algorithm with various animal images.
-Over time, the algorithm would become modified by the data and become increasingly better at classifying animal images.
+Over time, the algorithm would become modified by the data and increasingly better at classifying animal images.
 In turn, this would eventually become a machine learning model.

-Machine learning types: models vs. algorithms
+Machine learning types: Models vs. algorithms

 Despite their differences, many people use these two terms interchangeably.
 Machine learning algorithms are programming procedures.
 They are methods created to solve a problem or complete a task.
 Machine learning models are the output of these procedures, containing the data and the procedural guidelines for using that data to predict new data.

-How is a machine learning model built?
+How to build a machine learning model

 You can create machine learning models by training algorithms with either labeled data, unlabeled data, or a mix of both.
 Four primary machine learning algorithms exist: